marcelogaldino/Foodfy/README.md

 </p>

 <p align="center">
-Foodfy | Learn recipes created by professional chefs form all over the world!
+Foodfy | Learn recipes created by professional chefs from all over the world!

 <br>
 <br>